 12. Convento de la Popa

 Visible from almost everywhere in Cartagena and lit up at night, Convento de la Popa is perched on a 150-meter hill known as Mt.
 Popa, high above the city.
-It was built in the early 1600s as a convent but has been used for several purposes over the years, including barracks.
+Built in the early 1600s as a convent, it has been used for several purposes over the years, including army barracks.
 Simon Bolivar even set up here for a while.
-Today it is a museum.
+Today the Convento de la Popa is a religious museum.

 It's worth a visit to see the stunning views out over Cartagena and the Caribbean Sea.
 Its wonderful patio is filled with colorful plants and several unique statues.
 Inside the convent is a beautiful rendering of La Virgen de la Candelaria, the patron saint of Cartagena.
 There is a small fee to enter the building.